rocky-jaiswal/todo-pro/README.md

 ## Run application locally

-- Technically, we need to simply run `docker-compose up` or `docker-compose up --build` (first run)
+- __Technically, we need to simply run `docker-compose up`__ (or `docker-compose up --build` for the first run)

+## But ...

-- But in this case we need to pre-populate the "known" secrets in `.env` file since `auth-service` needs secure secrets
+- But for a new setup we need to pre-populate the "known" secrets in `.env` file since `auth-service` needs secure secrets
 - To generate and set new secrets run -
   - `cd auth-service && node bin/generateKeyPair.mjs`.
 This generates a new RSA key pair for JWT signing.
   - Copy the pem key file secret in the `auth-service/secrets/development.env` file
   - Now run - `node generate_dev_env_file.mjs` and note the random secret
-  - Using this new random secret, in auth-service also run `node bin/lockSecret.mjs development <secret>` to "lock" the secret
+  - Using this new random secret, in auth-service also run `node bin/lockSecret.mjs development <secret>` to "lock" the secrets in the "auth-service"
   - Finally run `docker-compose up --build`

 ## Setup for local development